ProvataHealth/policies/source/sections/introduction.md

 The physical infrastructure environment is hosted at [Amazon Web Services](https://aws.amazon.com/) (AWS).
 The network components and supporting network infrastructure are contained within the AWS infrastructure and managed by AWS.
 Provata Health does not have physical access into the network components.
 The Provata Health environment consists of Cisco firewalls, Apache and nginx web servers, Dropwizard Java application servers, Percona and PostgreSQL database servers, Logstash logging servers, Linux Ubuntu monitoring servers, Salt configuration management server, OSSEC IDS services, Docker containers, and developer tools servers running on Linux Ubuntu.

-Within the Provata Health Platform on AWS, all data transmission is encrypted and all hard drives are encrypted so data at rest is also encrypted; this applies to all servers - those hosting Docker containers, databases, APIs, log servers, etc. Provata Health assumes all data *may* contain ePHI, even though our Risk Assessment does not indicate this is the case, and provides appropriate protections based on that assumption.
+Within the Provata Health Platform on AWS, all data transmission is encrypted and all hard drives are encrypted so data at rest is also encrypted; this applies to all servers - those hosting Docker containers, databases, APIs, log servers, etc. Provata Health assumes all data *may* contain ePHI, and provides appropriate protections based on that assumption.

 The data and network segmentation mechanism differs depending on the primitives offered by the underlying cloud provider infrastructure:

-* Within AWS, hosted load balancers segment data across dedicated Virtual Private Clouds for PaaS Customers and for Platform Add-ons.
+* Within AWS, hosted load balancers segment data across dedicated Virtual Private Clouds.

 The result of segmentation strategies employed by Provata Health effectively create RFC 1918, or dedicated, private segmented and separated networks and IP spaces, for each PaaS Customer and for Platform Add-ons.